 A home sleep test involves the use of a portable monitoring device that is worn while sleeping.
 The patient would come to our clinic and be instructed on how to put on the device by our sleep technologist.
 After the night is over, the portable monitoring device is returned to our clinic and its recorded data will be promptly interpreted.

-Home sleep studies have the benefits of sleeping in one’s own bed and not have the nightly routine interrupted.
+Home sleep study has the benefits of sleeping in one’s own bed and not have the nightly routine interrupted.
 However, a home sleep study is only applicable to a selected group of patients and only used to diagnose obstructive sleep apnea.
 Furthermore, it is only conducted as part of a comprehensive sleep evaluation performed by our medical director.